zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/connection/connection-gb.md

 ## Task 1A: Using Chrome to download the root certificate

-The following instructions show you how to download the Root Certificate using a Chrome web browser.
+The following instructions show you how to download the Root Certificate using a Chrome web browser in Windows.

+> **Note:** *Mac users should follow Task 1B and use FireFox to download the root certificate.*

 1. Log in to the **Oracle Cloud Infrastructure Console** with your username and password.
 See [Signing in to the Console](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm) in the *Oracle Cloud Infrastructure* documentation.